DIY Reclaimed Wall-Mounted Desk

 We also added some wood glue in between the boards and made sure to wipe off any excess.

 Once our two boards were stained, sealed and attached to one another our wall-mounted desk was basically done.
-All that was left was to attach it to to wall using these brackets (we bought two), which was probably the most difficult part since we are installing this inside our RV.
+All that was left was to attach it to the wall using 2 brackets, which was probably the most difficult part since we are installing this inside our RV.

 If you’re installing this at home it’s a good idea to make sure at least one of the screws goes into a stud, or you may need to use anchors.
-And if you’re installing something like this into a RV just be extra careful.
+And if you’re installing something like this into an RV just be extra careful and use anchors for added measure.
 It’s probably best if you are installing it somewhere that you know can handle the weight or if you removed something else that was previously screwed into the wall.
 You may also want to check out this post about various RV wall fasteners.

-After we installed the brackets we felt the desk wasn’t as secure as we wanted so we did a bit more research and then decided to add a piece of plywood behind the brackets.
+Update: After we installed the brackets we felt the desk wasn’t as secure as we wanted so we did a bit more research and then decided to add a piece of plywood behind the brackets.
 The piece of plywood was cut to size, painted, and then screwed into the wall.
 We then screwed the brackets directly into the plywood.
 It’s amazing how much sturdier the desk is now.
+Update: We later realized we didn’t use the right size folding brackets – they were only 8″ deep, and should have been at least 12″ to help support the desk.
+If we used the right size brackets we shouldn’t have needed to add the extra plywood support to the back of the wall.
+So I’d just recommend using brackets at least half the size of the desk you’re installing.

 And here is our new desk mounted to the wall inside the bedroom of our RV, woo-hoo!
-I love how it turned out and think this is going to be a great little nook to work on the laptop or craft it up.
-Not to mention it’s exciting to think about the different views we will have from this window 🙂
+We still have a lot of other projects to complete over here, but I love how it turned out and think this is going to be a great little nook to work on the laptop or craft it up.
+Not to mention it’s exciting to think about the different views we will have from this window.

 So far we’ve pretty much kept the desk up, but this is what it looks like folded back down:

 Overall, we’re super happy with how our wall-mounted desk turned out.
-Not only is it functional, but the wood brings so much character to our RV.
-Here’s a before and after photo of our new desk area:
+Not only is it functional, but the reclaimed wood brings so much character to our RV.

 After doing some research on using Polyshades® for wood projects, I came across a few tips that I wanted to pass along to help your next project go smoothly.